-“Borrow Low – Deposit High” – The Gary Scott – Jyske Bank Multi Currency Investing Course is a primer to international investing
+“Borrow Low – Deposit High” – The Gary Scott – Jyske Bank Multi Currency Investing Course can be your primer to international investing

 Why be a multi currency investor?

-The answer to this question and the roots of our multi currency course began over 40 years ago.
+The answer to this question and the roots of our multi currency course began 39 years ago.
 I had been traveling since 1968 throughout Asia, an investment adviser helping Asians invest in the US.

 Here is my first passport.
 I began in Hong Kong…1968.